biocorecrg/RNAseq_course_2019/docs/module1.md

 log has been saved to "subsample_to_trim.fq-trimmed.log".
 ```

-We can look at the read distribution after the trimming of the adapter by inspecting the log-file or relaunching FastQC.
+We can look at the read distribution after the trimming of the adapter by inspecting the log-file or re-launching FastQC.

 ```{bash}
 fastqc subsample_to_trim.fq-trimmed.fastq